Annshikaa/AutoSense/README.md

 | 🚌 Bus | `bus_01` – `bus_03` | 700 – 3000 | 88 – 100°C | `door_status` (0/1) |
 | 🚑 Ambulance | `ambulance_01` | 800 – 5000 | 85 – 95°C | `siren_active` (0/1) |

-Each vehicle type has distinct fault injection probabilities:
 - **Trucks** fault more on temperature (heavy load stress)
 - **Buses** fault more on battery (high electrical load)
 - **Ambulances** fault rarely, but severity is always CRITICAL or FATAL